mxcai/al-folio/_pages/Biography.md

 ## Talks
+- A unified framework for fine-mapping by leveraging genetic diversity and accounting for confounding bias.
+Shenzhen Research Institute of Big Data.
+Nov 10, 2023.
 - A statistical method for Cross-population fine-mapping by leveraging genetic diversity and accounting for confounding bias.
 Joint Bioconductor Asia - Hong Kong Bioinformatics Symposium at The University of Hong Kong.
 Oct 16, 2023.
 - A statistical framework for fine-mapping by leveraging genetic diversity and accounting for confounding bias.
 The 6th International Conference on Econometrics and Statistics (EcoSta 2023) at Waseda University.
 Aug 3, 2023.
 - A statistical framework for Cross-population fine-mapping by leveraging genetic diversity and accounting for confounding bias.
 The 2023 ICSA International Conference at CUHK.
 July 7, 2023.